anubhabghosh/pdanse/README.md

 ````

+There are main functions and source code for implementing a few other methods like the unsupervised KalmanNet [(Revach et. al. 2022)](https://github.com/KalmanNet/Unsupervised_EUSIPCO_22), deep Markov model [(Krishnan et. al. 2017)](https://github.com/clinicalml/dmm) that can also be used for comparison.
+There is also a purely supervised version of DANSE trained with only the limited amount of labelled data in `/src/danse_supervised.py`.

+Not relevant / Unused files: `/src/danse.py` (unsupervised DANSE using linear measurements), `/src/semidanse.py` (semi-supervised version of DANSE using linear measurements).

 ## Brief outline of pDANSE training

 1. Generate data by calling `bin/generate_data.py`.
 This can be done in a simple manner by editing and calling the shell script `run_generate_data.sh`.
 Data gets stored at `data/synthetic_data/`.
 For e.g. to generate trajectory data with 1000 samples with each trajectory of length 100, from a Lorenz Attractor model (m=3, n=3), with $\sigma_{e}^{2}= -10$ dB, and $\text{SMNR}$ = $0$ dB, the syntax should be